 The ISO LGIA currently requires the interconnection customer to comply with all applicable provisions of the ISO Tariff.
 (LGIA Sec.
-3.2) The ISO Tariff, in turn, requires any market participant, including a participating generator, to comply fully and promptly with ISO dispatching instruction or operating orders.
+3.2) The ISO Tariff, in turn, requires any market participant, including a participating generator, to comply fully and promptly with ISO dispatch instructions or operating orders.
 (ISO Tariff Sections 4.2.1 and 4.2.2) These requirements exist to ensure the ISO has sufficient control over equipment interconnected to its transmission system to maintain reliability under normal and emergency operating conditions.
-Innovation in pitch control of wind turbines as well as the advanced power control systems of many OEMs now permits variable generation to control power output and contribute to system reliability when necessary.
-The ISO recognizes, however, that actively controlling variable generation output involves the spilling of wind or sun and therefore must be utilized in a very judicious manner consistent with market efficiency and environmental objectives.
+Innovation in pitch control of wind turbines as well as the advanced power control systems of most OEMs now permits variable generation to, at a minimum, restrict its power output in response to an instruction from the transmission operator and contribute to system reliability when necessary.
+Nothing in the ISO’s proposal regarding power management requires a VER to withhold production capability to be able to increase power output in response to a possible instruction from the transmission operator.
+Nevertheless, the ISO recognizes that actively limiting variable generation output involves the spilling of wind or sun and therefore must be utilized in a very judicious manner consistent with market efficiency and environmental objectives.
 In order to properly develop appropriate market rules associated with the management of active power, the ISO will engage in a subsequent stakeholder process.
-This initiative is limited to providing basic capability requirements for power management that promote grid reliability and do not foreclose future market design options.
+Virtually all objections expressed by stakeholders to this component of the initiative were not directed at the capability itself, if not otherwise disruptive to the equipment procurement process, but rather concentrated on the application of the capability and its financial implications.
+Accordingly, this initiative focuses solely on the basic capability requirements for power management that promote grid reliability and, by doing so, preserves future market design options.

-Therefore, all VER plants, whether synchronous or asynchronous, are required to provide the following power management features:
+All VER plants, whether synchronous or asynchronous, are required to provide the following power management features:

+Active power management

-(3.4.1) Active power management, (3.4.2) Ramp rate limits & control and (3.4.3) Over-frequency response.
+Ramp rate limits and control

-3.4.1 Active Power Management
+Over-frequency response

+3.4.1 Generation power management

 Under Section 4.2 of the ISO Tariff, a Participating Generator, regardless of technology, “shall comply fully and promptly with Dispatch Instructions and operating orders.”
 The only exceptions are if such compliance would impair public health or safety or is “physically impossible.”
-Modern VER plants are physically capable of controlling their output as dictated by available wind or insolation and the equipment rating.
+Modern VER plants are physically capable of controlling output as dictated by available wind or insolation and the equipment rating.
 In fact, the ISO has generally interpreted the physically impossible exception to be restricted to real-time operating circumstances, such as forced outages, start-up times, and, in the case of many renewable resources, lack of fuel, but not predetermined design limitations.
 Thus, all generating facilities with Participating Generator Agreements are required to operate such that the ISO can control their output under both normal and emergency conditions.
 (ISO Tariff Secs.
-4.6.1.1, 7.1.3, 7.6.1, and 7/7.2.3.)
+4.6.1.1, 7.1.3, 7.6.1, and 7.7.2.3.)
+The capability to limit power output from wind generation is already incorporated into operating and market rules in NYISO and AESO among others electric systems.